1. What are California’s laws regarding truancy?

 Students can also be chronically truant.
 California Education Code 48263.6 defines chronic truants as children who have missed 10 percent of the school year.

-- Becky skips the whole school day to go to the beach.
+- Becky skips the whole school day of public school to go to the beach.
 She has already been tardy once and missed an hour of class once.
 None of her absences were excused.
 By skipping the day, she becomes a truant.

 - Without a valid excuse, Josh misses 3 of the first 26 school days.
-He is a chronic truant.
+These are unexcused absences.
+He is a habitual truant.

 3. Are there criminal charges related to truancy?

-There are some other criminal offenses that are often associated with truancy.
+There are some other criminal offenses that are often associated with lack of student attendance.

 For parents, they are: